 Developing a Support System

-Look for people that you can reach out to outside of your therapy sessions; people who you can feel comfortable talking to about your struggles or daily obstacles, someone who you are not ashamed to open up to and be honest with, and more than that, someone who you can ask to help you.
-Battling a mental illness means there may be some days when it is hard to get out of bed, hard to look after your kids, hard to show up at your job and work to your full capacity.
-While a therapist will give you strategies and techniques to help you work through these, it will take some time for you to be able to adopt them, and you will likely still have bad days.
-It is on these bad days that you need a support system, made up of people who you aren’t afraid to draw on and say, “today I need someone to come help me cook dinner,” or “today, I am feeling particularly ashamed of my body.”
-A good support system will nurture your soul, be empathic towards your feelings, but also push you through the hard days and work to help you get over the hump.
+Look for people that you can reach out to outside of therapy sessions; people who you can feel comfortable talking to about your struggles or daily obstacles, people you are not ashamed to open up to and be honest with.
+Battling with any kind of mental health issue means there may be some days when it is hard to get out of bed, hard to look after your kids, hard to show up at your job and work to your full capacity.
+While a therapist will give you strategies and techniques you will need to help you work through this, it will take some time for you to be able to adopt them, and you will likely still have bad days.
+It is on these bad days that you need a support system, made up of people who you aren’t afraid to reach out to and say, “Today I need someone to come help me cook dinner,” or “Today, I am feeling particularly ashamed of my body.”
+A good support system will nurture your soul, be empathetic towards your feelings, but also push you through the hard days and work to help you get over the hump.

-- Online Support Groups – With the accessibility of the Internet and social media, it is no surprise that online support groups are gaining popularity, and credibility within the mental health realm.
-Online support groups are valuable for anyone affected by mental illness, but especially for those who may not have a support network within their family or friends, or those who are unable to access therapy.
+- Online Support Groups – With the accessibility of the Internet and social media, it is no surprise that online support groups are gaining popularity and credibility within the mental health realm.
+Online support groups are valuable for anyone affected by mental illness, but especially for those who may not have a support network within their family or friends or those who are unable to access therapy.
 Visit the tribe to find an online support group that may be beneficial to you and your particular circumstances.

 - Support Meetings – Think of these as online support groups in real life!
-These are group sessions where individuals experiencing the same mental illness or the same selection of symptoms come together to support one another.
+These are group sessions where individuals experiencing the same mental health struggles or the same selection of symptoms come together to support one another.
 Sometimes it may be to get together and share struggles and wins, sometimes to come together to share newfound coping mechanisms.
 Other times it is simply to have someone to listen to and to benefit from the shared experience and relate-ability of everyone going through the same thing.

 - Workplace Services – Don’t forget to check with your employer to see what mental health services are available through your workplace.
 This information should be made available to you in your welcoming and hiring package, and often includes access to resources and professionals, or may even allow you to have financial coverage or compensation for seeking mental health services such as therapy.